Thigh Lift — Birmingham, Alabama Plastic Surgery

 - Sutures: Stitches used by surgeons to hold skin and tissue together.

-To find out more about body contouring with thigh lifts, contact Hedden Plastic Surgery in Birmingham, Alabama today.
+To find out more about body contouring with Thigh Lift, please contact Birmingham, Alabama Plastic Surgeons at Hedden Plastic Surgery today.